Zahid

 - a Muslim exorcist - battling the unseen jinn and shayateen in his small town.

-Can he - with the help of his Christian and Wiccan friends - thwart the evil designs of
+Can he, with the help of his two friends - one Christian and one - thwart the evil designs of

 Iblis and his wicked underlings, whispering dark thoughts into the hearts of unsuspecting humans?